easttennesseecc-star/Q-Top-Dog-IDE/PRODUCT_LED_GROWTH_PLAYBOOK.md

 ├─ Tag dev influencers (Fireship, ThePrimeagen, etc) ├─ DM select YouTubers (offer early access)
 ├─ Post on Dev.to (technical deep-dive)
-├─ Engage with Q-IDE mentions
+├─ Engage with Top Dog mentions
 │
 Strategy:
 ├─ Tell the story (why you built it, what gap it fills)